ML-KULeuven/ml-project-2021-2022/README.md

 ### Installation cannot find tensorflow

-Tensorflow is not compatible with Python3.10 use Python3.9 or earlier.
+Tensorflow is not compatible with Python3.10.
+Use Python3.9 or earlier.

 On macOS you can use an older version by running these commands before the install script: